IBM/vmwaresolutions/vcd/order-pne/index.md

-## vCD - Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter (vDC)
+## vCD - Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMware Solutions Shared virtual datacenter (vDC)

 Updated: 2020-10-02

-There is an offering from IBM VMWare Solutions that allows communication between an IBM Cloud account and IBM VMWare Solutions Shared taking advantage of the IBM Cloud backbone.
+There is an offering from IBM VMware Solutions that allows communication between an IBM Cloud account and IBM VMware Solutions Shared taking advantage of the IBM Cloud backbone.
 This provides a fast connection between the accounts as well as avoids any ingress/egress charges.

 The examples below show some of the common use cases that can be fullfilled by using a PNE to connect into a vDC.